puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_exported.markdown

 [exported_guide]: /guides/exported_resources.html
 [catalog]: ./future_lang_summary.html#compilation-and-catalogs

-> **Note:** Exported resources require catalog storage and searching (formerly known as "storeconfigs") to be enabled on your puppet master.
+> **Note:** Exported resources require catalog storage and searching (formerly known as "storeconfigs") to be enabled on your Puppet master.
 Both the catalog storage and the searching (among other features) are provided by [PuppetDB][].
 To enable exported resources, follow these instructions:
 >
 > * [Install PuppetDB on a server at your site][puppetdb_install]
-> * [Connect your puppet master to PuppetDB][puppetdb_connect]
+> * [Connect your Puppet master to PuppetDB][puppetdb_connect]
 >
 > (Exported resources can also be enabled by the [deprecated `active_record` storeconfigs][ar_storeconfigs] backend.
 However, all new users should avoid that and use PuppetDB instead.)